leanderseige/uvexposuredevice/README.md

 When planning my first attempt to etch my own circuit boards, I realized that I needed a solution for exposing the circuit boards to UV light.
 Of course, it was tempting for me to solve this task on a DIY basis as well.
 Many people on the net have built their own UB exposure devices based on old flatbed scanners.
 I liked that idea and so I built my own UV exposure device too:

 <img src="images/IMG_5348.JPG" height="200" /><img src="images/IMG_5359.JPG" height="200" /><img src="images/IMG_7681_UV_Controllere.PNG" height="200" />

+For the sake of transparency, I have to admit that I have never used the device to make printed circuit boards because I have since learned about the ironing method and stuck with it

 ## Architecture